anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     without scrolling.
 The read() method is too big to fit in a screen, therefore helper methods loadGameStats(), loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and easy-to-read.

+- Power Class (previously called the Bonus class)
-- Bonus Class was renamed to Power (there are negative and positive powers, therefore the word bonus was not appropriate)
+  - (there are negative and positive powers, therefore the class name bonus was not appropriate)
-  - new variable powerType to identify the type of power - eg: +3, invert, short paddle etc.
-  - powerType added as parameter to constructor.
-  - using powerType to identify type of power, the image is added to the power in the draw() function.
+  - Different powers have different images so the class had to include multiple if statements to decide which image was for each power type.
+This violated the _Open-Closed principle_.
+The Power class's draw() function has to be modified everytime a new bonus is added.
+Therefore, the _Template Method Pattern_ was used to modify the class.
+    - The Power class was modified to become an abstract class.
+The function chooseImage() is an abstract method to be implemented by the new concrete classes (scorePlusPower, invertPower, shortPaddlePower).
+    - Now if new powers are to be added, the code is open for extension but closed for modification.

 - Score Class
   - showWin() method altered to include a back button to navigate back to start menu after game is won.